 Dealing With Interest Rates

-Interest rates are an abstract term to hobbyists.
+Interest rates are an abstract term for hobbyists.
 For small business owners, rising interest rates can have a significant impact on their lending and profits.
 The Federal Reserve raised interest rates in response to improved economic indicators of low unemployment and an increase in national economic activity.
 Higher federal interest rates correspond to higher prime rates on loans and credit cards.
 Borrowing money will become more expensive, and it will become more difficult for small businesses to acquire loans in the first place and meet their debt obligations.
 Consumers who pay more money on loans have less discretionary income, which means that they’re less likely to spend it on unnecessary products.
 This could reduce your profits.

 If you’re not independently wealthy, it can be challenging to find the startup capital for your new business.
 There are many sources of startup capital.
 You could apply for one of the many SBA small business loans.
 Applying for an SBA business loan is a suitable low-interest option if transforming your hobby into a business is a long-term plan.
 Don’t take out a loan if you’re not confident that you won’t be in business within the next five years.
 Another option is to use your existing assets as collateral.
 You could take out a mortgage on a fully paid-off property and use it to fund your business for the first few years.
 Or, you could use your business plan to attract investors from among your family, friend, and contacts.
 A silent partnership in which they provide the funds and you manage the business while giving them returns on their investment is a perfectly legitimate way to obtain the startup capital for your business to get it on its feet.